jlabusch/wrms-dash/README.md

 > 1234: 2016-3 Additional

-For T&M requests timesheet adjustments (e.g. writing off new staff training hours) can be added using the "Adjust" keyword.
-While this is possible, using adjustments probably means you're doing something wrong, so the exact syntax isn't documented here.
+For T&M requests, timesheet adjustments (e.g. writing off new staff training hours) can be added using the "Adjust" keyword... but using adjustments probably means you're doing something wrong, so the exact syntax isn't documented here.

 ### Thanks